This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What should I expect before a rhytidectomy?

-Your caregiver will ask about your medical history and any medicines you take.
+Your healthcare provider will ask about your medical history and any medicines you take.
 He will ask what you want to change about the way you look.
-Your caregiver will examine your face and neck.
+Your healthcare provider will examine your face and neck.
 He will take pictures of your face and neck to help him plan your surgery.
 You may need to have blood taken for tests.

 How is a rhytidectomy done?